- Household Buddhist altars

 Kyo Buddhist altar equipment Kyo butsugu

-Kyo Butsugu is characterized by long-established quality and techniques.
-Buddhist altar fittings are ill-suited to mass production because each sect employs a different style, which prods Kyo Butsugu to be tailored to respective requirements by combining expertise in woodwork, sculpture, metalwork and urushi work.
-With prodigious techniques, Kyo Butsugu is of the highest quality in various periods in history and has proven its outstanding quality in a number of national treasures and cultural properties.
-Kyo Butsugu has always required many steps of a process to be professionally handcrafted and been an integration of traditional techniques and experiences among professional craftsmen.
+Kyo Butsugu are Buddhist altars and altar fittings made in Kyoto.
+Studded with temples of various sects, Kyoto has always prospered as the center of Buddhism, inevitably leading to increasing demand for altar fittings for memorial services.
+80% of Buddhist altars and fittings in temples across the country are Kyo Butsugu.
+Kyo Butsugu is characterized by their long-established quality and techniques.
+As Buddhist altar fittings are ill-suited to mass production because each sect employs a different style, Kyo Butsugu has been produced up to this day by combining expertise in woodwork, sculpture, metalwork and urushi work to meet the requirements of each sect.
+With prodigious techniques, Kyo Butsugu has been of the highest quality in various periods in history and has proven its outstanding quality in a number of national treasures and cultural properties.
+Even today, each step of the manufacturing process is professionally handcrafted with traditional techniques and experience.

-History of Kyo Butsugu is presumed to have harked back to the 8th century when the capital was transferred to Heiankyo in 794, while that of Buddhist altar fittings is believed to have started along with the introduction of Buddhism in the 6th century.
-Kyoto, as the heart of Buddhism, is the home of grand head temples of all sects, spurring the development of techniques for sect-designated styles and tradition.
-Jocho Busshi, a Japanese sculptor in the middle of the Heian period, founded Shichijo Bussho (a Buddhist sculpture workshop) at Shichijo in Kyoto, where Bukko (sculptors of Buddhist statues and altar fittings) such as Jocho, his family and followers devoted themselves to Buddhist sculpture.
+History of Kyo Butsugu is presumed to have started in the 8th century when the capital was transferred to Heiankyo in 794, while that of Buddhist altar fittings is believed to have started along with the introduction of Buddhism in the 6th century.
+Kyoto, as the center of Buddhism, is the home of grand head temples of all sects, spurring the development of techniques for sect-designated altar styles and tradition.
+In the middle of the Heian period (794 - 1185), Jocho, a sculptor of Buddhist statues, founded a Buddhist sculpture workshop in Shichijo, Kyoto where sculptors of Buddhist statues and altar fittings such as Jocho, his family and followers devoted themselves to Buddhist sculpture.
 In the early 11th century, Kyo Butsugu went into full-scale production, particularly for the samurai class.
-The Tokugawa Shogunate in the Edo Era established terauke seido to ban the religious beliefs of Christianity, which forced the public to have the temples confirm that they were not Christians and to become danka (supporters of the temple).
-This is the start when a Buddhist altar was installed in a house, and since then the production of Kyo Butsugu altars for family use has begun in full swing.
+In the Edo period (1603 - 1868), the Tokugawa Shogunate established a rule to have temples prove that they are not Christian in order to ban the religious beliefs of Christianity.
+This lead the public to become supporters of temples and install Buddhist altars in their homes.
+Since then, the production of Kyo Butsugu altars for family use began in full swing.

 General Production Process

-Urushi lacquering is to paint the wooden base with the sap of the Urushi tree.
-With the surface of the base smoothed, it involves a repeated process of painting the surface evenly with Urushi, drying and levelling to smooth the surface and give the final touch with painting.
-Urushi lacquering process requires time and effort, but careful coating on the base holds the key to exquisite finish.
-Hardness and dryness of Urushi is adjusted by virtue of the artist’s years of experience.
+- 4. Lacquering Natural urushi lacquer is applied on the wooden base.
+After the base is smoothed, the process of painting the surface evenly with urushi, drying and whetting to smooth the surface is repeated before finishing with the final lacquer coat.
+The lacquering process requires much time and effort, but careful base coating holds the key to an exquisite finish.
+The hardness and dryness of the lacquer is adjusted by virtue of the artistan’s years of experience.

-- 5. Roiro Roiro technique is used to erase brush lines and put the mirror-smooth, glossy finish, maximizing the unique characteristics of Urushi.
-The technique includes multiple process steps: Sumitogi (smoothening the surface with Suruga or Roiro charcoal), Dozuri (applying delicate polishing), Suri Urushi (rubbing Roiro-urushi on the surface) and Migaki (polishing with polishing powder and oil).
+- 5. Roiro The roiro technique is used to erase brush lines and finish the piece to have a mirror-smooth, glossy finish, maximizing the unique characteristics of urushi lacquer.
+The process includes multiple steps.
+First, the surface is smoothened with Suruga or roiro charcoal.
+This is followed by delicate polishing called dozuri, and then suri urushi which is rubbing in black lacquer called roiro-urushi on the surface.
+Finally, the piece is polished with polishing powder and oil.

-- 6. Makie Makie is the height of Japanese Urushi work, drawing exquisite patterns or designs with gold and silver powder and shells sprinkled on the Roiro-processed surface.
-Patterns or designs appear as the Urushi-painted surface is polished after it is dried, while another method requires no polishing.
-The finished quality varies with the roughness and thickness of powder in the patterns or designs.
-Makie realizes more multifaceted techniques, delivering a variety of designs.
+- 6. Maki-e Maki-e is the height of Japanese urushi work, drawing exquisite patterns or designs with gold and silver powder and shells sprinkled on the roiro-processed surface.
+Lacquer is applied over the drawn patterns and designs, dried and then polished, making the patterns appear, while another method requires no polishing.
+The finished quality varies depending on the roughness and thickness of powder in the patterns or designs.
+There are many other Maki-e techniques that deliver a variety of designs.

-- 8. Junkin Hakuoshi Junkin Hakuoshi is a gilding technique to layer (put) a gold leaf over the Urushi-painted Buddhist altar fitting before Urushi dries.
-Hammered into thin sheets in 1/ to 2/10,000-mm thick, a gold leaf is used for decoration.
+- 8. Gilding Gold leaf is placed over the lacquered Buddhist altar and fittings before the lacquer dries.
+Gold leaf sheets that are 0.0001 to 0.0002mm thick are used for decoration.
 Proficient skills make it possible to decorate a complicated shaped sculpture and align the edges of gold leaf.
-Wiping a gold-leafed object with a cloth is very delicate work because the dryness of Urushi is affected by the weather, requiring subtle craftsmanship.
+Wiping a gold-leafed object with a cloth is very delicate work as the dryness of lacquer is affected by the weather, requiring subtle craftsmanship.

-- 10. Metal Finished parts are assembled to complete Kyo Butsugu.
+- 10. Assembly Finished parts are assembled to complete the Kyo Butsugu.

 Where to Buy & More Information